rhycrea/basic-ecommerce-automation/README.md

 Ever so project is self-explanatory, here is a little information:

+- Databases are initialized locally in init() method of MainController class.
+- Authorization is handling by Spring-Filters

 ### Owner
 - Owner hardcoded as uname/pass = patron/patron and can only be changed within Owner class.
 - Owner can register a product or a new user, and can edit registered ones.